-The dominant tribes are the Kikuyu, Luo and Kalenjin and they have generally provided the leadership in Kenya (like the University of Stellenbosch prior to 1994).
-Patronage in government departments has gone hand-in-hand and corruption endemic.
-Vast amounts of aid money regularly go missing, but government corruption commissions are slow to finger the culprits (2002 objections to electoral processes are still be considered by the prosecuting authorities)
+The dominant tribes are the Kikuyu, Luo and Kalenjin have been the ones that have generally provided the leadership in Kenya (like the University of Stellenbosch prior to 1994).
+Patronage in government departments has gone hand in hand and corruption is endemic.
+Vast amount of aid money regularly go missing, but government corruption commissions are slow to finger the culprits (2002 objections to electoral processes are still being considered by the prosecuting authorities).

-The main tribes regular swap allegiance in their support of political candidate.
-This time around Moi (Kalenjin) supported Kibaki (who unseated him at Christmas five years ago).
-He handed over graciously and there was some initial evidence of change - the Haile Selassie roundabout had flowers in it.
+The main tribes regularly swop allegiance in their support of political candidate.
+This time around, Moi (Kalenjin) supported Kibaki (who unseated him at Christmas time five years ago).
+He handed over graciously and there was some initial evidence of change - the Heile Selassie roundabout had flowers in it.
 But that didn't last long as Kibaki turned his back on communication and the broad population